 Phase 1 focused on introducing the RCMIP concept, the different participating RCMs and evaluating the global-mean temperature response of the models in a range of experiments.
 Phase 1 ran from November 2019 until March 2020.
 After an extensive review process, the RCMIP Phase 1 manuscript was accepted in Geoscientific Model Development.

 The RCMIP protocol consists of definitions of RCMIP scenario designs, output variable definitions and model version definitions.
 The output variable definitions follow a standard template that allows for simple data transfer and compatibility with the design specifications used among the Integrated Modelling Assessment Consortium (IAMC).
-We decided not to follow the CF-compliant netCDF standard used by the CMIP6 experiment as many simple models do not have the capability to write netCDF data and applying strict CF-compliance isn't appropriate for RCMs.
-The scenario design matches the scenario specifications used by the respective CMIP6-endorsed MIP protocols, adapted for simple climate models that only have a single global box or a few boxes.
+We decided not to follow the CF-compliant netCDF standard used by the CMIP experiment as many simple models do not have the capability to write netCDF data and applying strict CF-compliance isn't appropriate for RCMs.
+The scenario design matches the scenario specifications used by the respective CMIP-endorsed MIP protocols, adapted for simple climate models that only have a single global box or a few boxes.
 RCMIP also provides a standardised way for models to report the versions and settings used in their emulations.

 Scenarios / Experiment